corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 #### Production Configuration

-Below is an example of a more production-like configuration of the Identity Manager.
-It is configured with a Issuance and Revocation workflow, using JIRA workflows for CSR/CRR approvals, no local signer and also using SSL for secure communication between ENM services.
+The example below shows a more production-like configuration of the Identity Manager.
+It is configured with an Issuance and Revocation workflow, using JIRA workflows for CSR/CRR approvals, no local signer, and using SSL for secure communication between CENM services.
 In this scenario, all approved requests would be signed using an external signing service (see [Signing Services](signing-service.md)).

 ```docker